How Kai-Zen Works

-Kai-Zen is a strategy that helps you maintain your current lifestyle in the event of a chronic illness, premature death, or an inability to sufficiently save for retirement.
-Protecting your earnings is critical to insuring your ability to save for retirement.
+The Kai-Zen strategy allows your clients to maintain their current lifestyles in the event of a chronic illness, premature death, or if their retirement savings prove to be insufficient.
+Protecting their earnings is critical to insuring their ability to save for retirement.
 Due to limitations, traditional retirement plans are typically insufficient for high-income earners.
-If you want to maintain your lifestyle in retirement, you need a proactive strategy that puts more money toward protecting your future income without putting a drain on your current finances.
+If your clients want to maintain their lifestyle in retirement, you must provide them a proactive strategy that puts more money toward protecting their future income without putting a drain on their current finances.

 How it Works

-If you are concerned about your retirement and don’t think you are saving enough, you will realize how the Kai-Zen strategy is a better and smarter way to fund the retirement you dreamed of.
-Kai-Zen utilizes financing as a way to supplement the funding you have available to buy more of the benefits you need.
-The ultimate result is more financial comfort than savings and traditional life insurance alone.
+Are your clients concerned they aren’t saving enough money for retirement?
+The Kai-Zen strategy provides them a superior and smarter way to fund the retirement they’ve dreamed of.
+Kai-Zen utilizes financing as a way to supplement the funding your clients have available to buy more of the benefits they need.
+The ultimate result is a higher level of financial comfort than could be found with savings and traditional life insurance alone.

 Death Benefit Protection